 - CPU Intel Pentium IV

-CacheGuard-OS is the result of the aggregation of multiple Open Source Software (as OSI definition).
-All CacheGuard software components are subject to the GNU General Public License v3 while the aggregation of those components and other Open Source Software forming the CacheGuard-OS is licensed under the CacheGuard License Agreement.
+CacheGuard-OS is the result of the mere aggregation of various Open Source software (as OSI definition) and Open Source software developed by CacheGuard Technologies Ltd. All software developed by CacheGuard Technologies Ltd are subject to the GNU General Public License v3 while the mere aggregation of software developed by CacheGuard Technologies Ltd and third parties software forming CacheGuard-OS is licensed under the CacheGuard License Agreement.
+A CacheGuard UTM & QoS appliance is also licensed under the CacheGuard License Agreement.

 At Technologies Ltd we consider that Open Source software are more reliable and more trustworthy than opaque source software.
 This does not mean that there are no vulnerabilities at all in Open Source software but with Open Source software you get the warranty that vulnerabilities can be disclosed and resolved more easily and more promptly (by millions of Open Source developers around the globe who have an open access to source codes).
 The OpenSSL heartbleed vulnerability that has been disclosed and resolved in March 2012 is just an example.
 That’s why we distribute CacheGuard-OS as an Open Source software.

 |CacheGuard-OS Network Optimization||CacheGuard-OS IP security|

 |CacheGuard-OS Web Security||CacheGuard-OS High Availability|